Library Book Clubs.

 Confessions of a Christmasholic by Joss Wood // Sutton Alsop hates Christmas.
 So much so, when confronted with a house that looks like Santa himself vomited Christmas all over it, she accidentally (drunkenly) destroys every fairy light, fake reindeer and candy cane in sight.
 Unfortunately for Sutton, this house belongs to none other than Gus Langston, single dad and owner of the village's year-round Christmas shop - aka Mr. Christmas himself.
 But Mr. Christmas has a secret only Sutton knows...

-Past books include: Into Africa (McDonald & Coles); Extinction (Preston); Thanksgiving (Evanovich); Santa’s Little Yelpers (Rosenfelt); Camino Island (Grisham); Hillbilly Elegy (Vance); The Green Mile (King); Plainsong (Haruf); Nein, Nein, Nein (Stahl); The Book Haters' Book Club (Anthony)
+Past books include: Into Africa (McDonald & Coles); Extinction (Preston); Thanksgiving (Evanovich); Santa’s Little Yelpers (Rosenfelt); Camino Island (Grisham); Hillbilly Elegy (Vance); The Green Mile (King); Plainsong (Haruf); Nein, Nein, Nein (Stahl); The Book Haters' Book Club (Anthony); The Heaven and Earth Grocery Store (McBride); A Wizard's Guide to Defensive Baking (Kingfisher)

 “Murder on the Mind” Book Club